Changes Around Us for Class 6

 Types of Changes

-Several types of changes can happen:
+There are several types of changes that can happen:

-1. Physical Changes: Changes that do not change the chemical make-up of a substance (example: Water is heated to steam).
+3. Physical Changes: Changes that do not change the chemical make-up of a substance (example: Water is heated to steam).

-2. Chemical Changes: Changes that form new substances (example: Rusting of iron).
+4. Chemical Changes: Changes that form new substances (example: Rusting of iron).

 Physical and Chemical Changes